-At only thirteen years of age, Loretta Webb marries Doolittle Lynn and is soon responsible for a sizeable family.
-Loretta appears destined to a life of homemaking, but Doolittle recognises his wife's musical talent, and buys her a guitar as an anniversary present one year.
-At eighteen, the mother of four children and busy housewife still finds time to write and sing songs at small fairs and local honky-tonks.
-This gift sets Loretta Lynn on the gruelling, tumultuous path to superstardom and country music greatness.Written by
+At only 13, Loretta Webb marries Doolittle Lynn and is soon responsible for a large family.
+She appears destined to a life of homemaking, but Doolittle recognizes his wife's musical talent, and buys her a guitar as an anniversary present one year.
+At 18, the busy mother of four children still finds time to write and sing songs at small fairs and local honky-tonks.
+This gift sets Loretta Lynn on the grueling, tumultuous path to superstardom and country-music greatness.Written by

 Shannon Patrick Sullivan <email@example.com>

 She was married at 13.
 She had four kids by the time she was 20.
 She's been hungry and poor.
 She's been loved and cheated on.
 She became a singer because it was the only thing she could do.
 She became a star because it was the only way she could do it.
 See more »

 The seventh most popular movie at the US and Canadian box-offices.
 See more »

 Lee Dollarhide (William Sanderson) has a modern late 70's hairstyle that men in West Virginia didn't wear at the time as miners wore shorter hair which was appropriate for the time.
 See more »

 [the Webb children all receive new shoes, Loretta also receives a dress]